Get started

 Orchestration is the pipeline layer that connects models, manages workflows, and handles the infrastructure complexity that sits between "the model works" and "the application works at a million concurrent users."

-For consumer AI, orchestration must handle: model-agnostic LLM integration (connecting to OpenAI, Anthropic, Google, Mistral, and others through a unified interface), multi-step agentic workflows with tool calling and structured outputs, failover management across providers, rate limit handling, and the ability to compose complex pipelines from pre-optimized building blocks rather than writing infrastructure from scratch.
+For consumer AI, orchestration must handle: model-agnostic LLM integration (connecting to OpenAI, Anthropic, Google, Mistral, DeepSeek, and others through a unified interface), multi-step agentic workflows with tool calling and structured outputs, failover management across providers, rate limit handling, and the ability to compose complex pipelines from pre-optimized building blocks rather than writing infrastructure from scratch.

 3. Observability and Experimentation